The Holy Land Studies Blog

 Five Places Where Samson Walked

+The article explores five biblical locations connected to Samson, set against the backdrop of ongoing conflict between the Israelites and Philistines during the Period of the Judges.
 Of all the nations that have a bad rap in Western civilization, perhaps none has a more unfavorable reputation than the Philistines.
-In modern English, we use the term “Philistine” to refer to a crude or uncivilized person, who is “guided by materialism and is usually disdainful of intellectual or artistic value” (Merriam-Webster).
-The origin of this reputation is […]
+In modern English, we use the term “Philistine” […]

 What Did The Israelite Slaves Build In Egypt?